rowleyn/enchilada/readme.txt

 You can ignore the part about creating a new project; the POM for Enchilada is included in the repo.

 To get the project into IntelliJ, you can choose to import the repo directory as an existing project.
 Choose to import it as a Maven project.
-All the default options are find, so just click through until the project is imported.
+All the default options are fine, so just click through until the project is imported.
 You should see the Maven toolbar pop up on the right side.